 With the holiday season now in full swing, it's more important than ever to keep our small businesses top of mind when tackling our shopping lists.
 Sure, every television channel you flip through right now is filled with catchy holiday advertisements from the chain stores, promising the biggest and best sales of the season.
 And this year especially, they've capitalized on the ease and popularity of online shopping for those looking to check off every gift on their Christmas lists in a safe, fast manner.

 While there's no arguing that online shopping can be convenient, what "warm and fuzzy" feeling do you get from that type of transaction?
 Does easiness trump the emotional benefits you'd feel from contributing to someone's livelihood during a terribly trying time by shopping local?
 The ability we all have to support our hometown's brothers and sisters, aunts and uncles, cousins, neighbors, friends — all the people who make our community a wonderful place to live — will always be worth the collective time and effort in our book.
 And here's why.

 Shopping local helps grow your community's economy.

 According to the American Independent Business Alliance (AIBA), when you shop local, approximately 48% of the cost of your purchase is recirculated back into the local economy.
 When you shop at a chain store, that number drops to only 14%.
 Instead of taking your hard-earned dollars to a billion-dollar chain store, think about how beneficial it would be to invest them in your local economy and help support a small business owner's family.
-We can all agree that every dollar helps, especially around Christmas time.
+We can all agree that every dollar helps, especially around Christmas time during a pandemic.

 Shopping local boosts job growth in your community.